See and experience,

 Naantali church was built in 1443 in accordance with the vision of St. Bridget, where the church should be situated so that there is a flicker of quiet water behind the church.

-The second oldest medieval church in Finland
+The second largest medieval church in Finland

 The beautiful white stone church is a capturing sight in the skyline of Naantali.
 The church was built between the 1460s and 80s as a church for a Catholic St. Bridget’s convent.
 At that time, Ailostenniemi point, which was located in the Raisio parish area, was chosen as the location because it met the requirements set for the St. Bridget’s church.
 In accordance with the vision of St. Bridget, the church should be situated so that there is a flicker of quiet water behind the church.